harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/built-in/containers.md

 - All other settings such as **Log level** and **Fail on Severity** are set to their defaults.

 - You don't need to add a [Docker-in-Docker background service](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#docker-in-docker-requirements-for-sto) manually.
-The step will add this service automatically if it's needed.
+The step will add this service automatically.

 - You can configure the scan steps after you add them to your pipeline, but this is optional.